spacelift-io/user-documentation/docs/vendors/terragrunt/getting-started.md

 ### Confirming and applying the changes

 !!! info
-    Due to security reasons and limitations of terragrunt and it's mocked outputs, Spacelift does not use the planfile is not used in the applying as there is a possibility to deploy mock values.
+    Due to security reasons and limitations of Terragrunt and its mocked outputs, Spacelift does not use the planfile in the applying as there is a possibility to deploy mock values.

 Once you're happy with the changes, press the **Confirm** button to allow the run to continue and begin the applying phase of the run.

 ## Conclusion

-You have now succesfully deployed a terragrunt stack using Spacelift!
+You have now successfully deployed a Terragrunt stack using Spacelift!
 Congratulations.

 For further reading, we recommend looking into using the `Run all` setting to enable you to deploy multiple projects using `terragrunt run-all` by reading our documentation [here](run-all.md).
-We also recommend that if you are looking into using terragrunt with spacelift that you read our page on the [Limitations of terragrunt](limitations.md).
+We also recommend that if you are looking into using Terragrunt with Spacelift that you read our page on the [Limitations of Terragrunt](limitations.md).